gustavonp/roo-recipes/content/recipes/butternut-squash-soup.md

 ### Directions

-1. In a large por, heat the olive oil over medium-high heat.
+1. In a large pot, heat the olive oil over medium-high heat.
 2. Add the onion and cook until the onion starts to get translucent (about 5 minutes).
 3. Add the squash and cook until beginning to brown around the edges.
 Stirring occasionally (8 to 10 minutes).
 4. Add the garlic and cook for another minute.